MandarGK/FIUS_Based_Infant_Presence_Detection_in_Car_Seat/README.md

-# 🚗 FIUS Based Infant Detection in Car Seats
+# 🚗 FIUS Based Infant Detection in Car Seat

 This project uses ultrasonic sensors and machine learning to detect: